 Police: Multiple people hurt in Virginia Beach shooting

-VIRGINIA BEACH, Va. – At least one shooter wounded multiple people at a municipal center in Virginia Beach on Friday, according to police, who said a suspect has been taken into custody and they believe there was only one shooter.
+VIRGINIA BEACH, Va. – A shooter wounded "multiple" people at a municipal center in Virginia Beach on Friday, according to police, who said they had taken a suspect into custody and believed the person was acting alone.

-At least one victim was taken to the Sentara Princess Anne Hospital and another was brought to Virginia Beach General Hospital, Sentara spokesman Dale Gauding told The Virginian-Pilot .
+Police tweeted that there were "multiple injuries," but did not elaborate on the exact number or extent.
+Sentara Healthcare tweeted that five patients were being treated at Sentara Virginia Beach General Hospital and a sixth was being transferred to the Trauma Center at Sentara Norfolk General Hospital.

 Christina Pullen, a spokeswoman for the FBI in Norfolk, said the bureau is responding to assist Virginia Beach police.
 She did not have specifics on how many people were hurt.

-A police spokesman told the newspaper the shooter opened fire in Building 2 of the municipal center, which is adjacent to City Hall.
+A police spokesman told The Virginian-Pilot that the shooter opened fire in Building 2 of the municipal center, which is adjacent to City Hall.
+The building houses the city's public works, public utilities and planning departments, according to City Councilwoman Barbara Henley, who arrived at City Hall building about 4 p.m.
+Friday when she saw a crowd of people standing outside.

+"Somebody told me there had been a shooting and they were told to leave.
+Afterward, I heard a loud male voice say, 'Get down!' so I did," Henley told The Associated Press.

+"When the person said to get down, then everybody dispersed pretty quickly," she said.